The Facts About Metal Finishing and a Safety Razor

 The ASTM standard uses the following grades:

-No. 7 – To achieve this surface finish, sanding to a 600 grit and then a 1 step buff is applied.
-At this level, machine lines can be easily be seen…in other industries this finish is referred to as a “brush mirror” or “directional mirror” finish.
+To achieve this surface finish, sanding to a 600 grit and then a 1 step buff is applied.
+At this level, sanding lines can be easily seen…in other industries this finish is referred to as a “brush mirror” or “directional mirror” finish.

-No. 8 – Highly reflective finish, grit lines removed however the faintest of machine lines can be seen.
+Highly reflective finish, machine lines removed however the faintest of sand paper lines can be seen.
 To achieve this step sanding continues well above 600 grit...we use +2500 grit paper prior to multiple buffing steps.

-Super No. 8 - A true “Mirror Finish”!
-No machine lines, all machine lines removed.
+A true “Mirror Finish”!
+No machine lines, all sanding lines removed.
 A hip joint implant or a military mirror/lens of some kind would be polished to this level.
 A diamond compound in excess of 200K grit is used to achieve this finish...

 The most polished finish is a Super No. 8 finish, however, this surface finish, often found in the medical, military, and aerospace industry, is especially expensive to produce.
 When we were just starting Carbon Shaving Co.
-I had the opportunity to meet and talk with a local company that polishes lenses for missiles in addition to medical devices...diamond paste, under a microscope is used to accomplish some of these finishes while holding the tolerances that are needed.
+I had the opportunity to meet and talk with a local company that polishes lenses for missiles in addition to medical devices...diamond paste, under a microscope, while holding the tolerances that are needed is used to accomplish these finishes.

 Benefits of a "High Polish" finish include:

-3) A polished surface provides the least drag on a surface (skin), and a polished surface provides the slickest surface.
+A polished surface provides the least drag on a surface (skin), and a polished surface provides a slick surface.